mabr0wn/flask-apollo-react-hooks-docker-graphql/README.md

 ## IDE Setup

 It's good practice to use a IDE that works with your current environment, below I set this project up using [PyCharm](https://www.jetbrains.com/pycharm/), but could easily use [VSCode](https://code.visualstudio.com/).
-I choose this since we are using Python's Flask microframework as our backend.
+I chose this since we are using Python's Flask microframework as our backend.
 You can choose anything that work's for you.

 ---